dotnet/docs-maui/docs/essentials/geocoding.md

 ---
-title: "Xamarin.Essentials: Geocoding"
+title: "Geocoding"
-description: "The Geocoding class in Xamarin.Essentials provides APIs to both geocode a placemark to a positional coordinates and reverse geocode coordinates to a placemark."
+description: "The Geocoding class in Microsoft.Maui.Essentials provides APIs to both geocode a placemark to a positional coordinates and reverse geocode coordinates to a placemark." ms.date: 05/28/2019
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 05/28/2019
-ms.custom: video
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Geocoding
+# Geocoding

-The **Geocoding** class provides APIs to geocode a placemark to a positional coordinates and reverse geocode coordinates to a placemark.
+The `Geocoding` class provides APIs to geocode a placemark to a positional coordinates and reverse geocode coordinates to a placemark.

 ## Get started